 Incorporating new technological advancements, ARVA has evolved their star-beacon into the Neo+.
 The Plus has an even longer listed search-strip of 70+ meters, which ARVA measures conservatively relative to other brands.
 To ensure rescuer-safety the Neo+ has a motion sensor that switches the beacon back to SEND mode if the wearer stops moving.
 This means that you can be found if the hang-fire above suddenly slides on you while digging.

 ARVA also took the opportunity to improve the ergonomics of the original Neo.
 A new harness allows the beacon to be carried in search mode, providing a safer means of handling once you have located the victim.
 This feature aids in keeping the beacon close to the user’s body in the event of a secondary slide.
-ARVA did away the “lock and key” style on/off switch and went to a fixed-switch that is permanently attached to the beacon.
+ARVA did away with the “lock and key” style on/off switch, and instead went to a fixed-switch that is permanently attached to the beacon.

 The original Neo beacon was a great example of “simplicity is safety” when it comes to avalanche beacons.
 The Neo+ improves upon the original model while maintaining the simplicity that makes it so effective.
 With a spec sheet like this, you are sure to find this beacon in use by smart backcountry users for seasons to come.